niaid/dsb/README.md

 # code check
 scp = c(fcn, vignette) %>% as.list()
 lt = suppressMessages((lapply(scp, lintr::lint)))

-))
-# ignoring 80 character line warning - this is not applicable to functuon documentation cannot break lines with roxygen syntax
+# ignoring 80 character line warning - this is not applicable to documentation can't break lines with roxygen syntax
 ```